-When it comes to money, a lot of us have budgets in place and compulsively check our bank accounts to make sure we have what we need to cover our monthly expenses.
+When it comes to money, many of us have budgets in place and compulsively check our bank accounts to make sure we have what we need to cover our monthly expenses.

 But what if the unexpected happened?